 Still remember your high school algebra and writing skills?
 Our GED programs help adults achieve their GED/HSED.
 We need volunteers who are comfortable tutoring all GED/HSED subjects, including: Mathematical Reasoning (algebra and geometry), Reasoning Through Language Arts (Reading comprehension and essay writing), Social Studies, Science, Civics, Health, and/or Employability skills.
 Come work with our adult learners who are working on high-school level material in order to obtain their GED/HSED!

 We have two types of weekly GED TUTORING sessions: one-on-one tutoring and in-class tutoring.
-ALL classes are currently virtual due to COVID-19.
-Locations reflect normal operations.
-Tutoring will be offered Monday-Thursday, with morning, afternoon, and evening sessions.:
+Both in person and virtual tutoring options are available.
+Tutoring will be offered Monday-Thursday, with morning, afternoon, and evening sessions.